The Lhasa Apso is a relatively small dog with an extreme personality.

 Lhasa Apso characteristics

-This dog breed is known for its long, straight, and dense coat, and the signature hair part that looks like a lion’s mane.
-The fully grown male Lhasa Apso stands 10 to 11 inches tall and weighs between 12 and18 pounds, while the females are smaller.
+This dog breed is known for its long, straight, and dense coat and the signature hair part that looks like a lion’s mane.
+The fully grown male Lhasa Apso stands 10 to 11 inches tall and weighs between 12 and 18 pounds, while the females are smaller.

-The Lhasa Apso comes with beautiful black, tan, cream, red, and white-colored fur.
-But occasionally the dogs have grey, blue, or silver coats.
-They have black and brown noses with a long beard and slightly longer snouts than similar snub-nosed dog breeds like the Pekingese.
+They have black and brown noses, a long beard, and slightly longer snouts than similar snub-nosed dog breeds like the Pekingese.

 Temperament

-If you ask any Lhasa Apso owner, they will tell you about this little dog’s smarts; but their high intelligence and independent nature can mean they are harder to train.
-The dogs are loyal and you can count on them to always have your back.
-They tend to be standoffish with strangers at first, which is not surprising since they were bred to protect temples.
+If you ask any Lhasa Apso owner, they will tell you about this little dog’s smarts, but their high intelligence and independence can mean they are harder to train.

 Grooming